-In many areas wintertime brings snow and ice.
+In many areas, wintertime brings snow and ice.
 Traction is a major concern for most motorists.
-Driving on roads covered in snow and ice is dangerous unto itself but knowing ways that will provide more traction to your vehicle's tires will help a driver get from one point to another with possibly less stress.
+Driving on roads covered in snow and ice is dangerous unto itself, but knowing how to give your vehicle's tires more traction will help you get from one point to another with less stress.
 There are a few options that drivers should know before getting out on roads covered in snow and ice.

 The first thing to consider when trying to achieve more traction on snowy, icy roads is the tire treads.
-It is recommended that during snowy conditions that your tire tread should measure 6/32-inch deep.
-Also be sure to check the tires' pressure.
+It is recommended that during snowy conditions, your tire tread should measure 6/32-inch deep.
+Also, be sure to check the tires' pressure.
 Having the proper tire pressure will help make sure the tire will function properly in any weather.

-Although some all weather tires can make it through snowy roads, it is a hit-and-miss process that they will actually provide the vehicle with enough traction.
-It is suggested that for areas that are most likely to receive snow that a consumer should invest in snow tires, also known as winter tires.
+Although some all-weather tires can make it through snowy roads, it is a hit-and-miss process that they will actually provide the vehicle with enough traction.
+It is suggested that for areas that are most likely to receive snow, a consumer should invest in snow tires, also known as winter tires.
 When choosing winter tires, you should always look for a symbol that has a snowflake on the mountain.
 This tells a consumer that the tire meets the tire-industry safety standards.

 It is always a good idea to keep a can of Tyre Grip in your vehicle.
 It can be sprayed on the tire tread of each tire to give the driver more traction.
 This is a temporary fix and thus why it is good to keep a can of Tyre Grip on hand for emergency purposes.
 If a motorist is in a spot where he or she is stuck and can't move, spray a bit of this on each tire to at least get the car in motion again.
 Tyre Grip generally costs between $19.95 and $24.95.

-Snow chains are generally purchased in pairs and are recommending for placing on drive wheels to provide traction on snow and ice covered roads.
+Snow chains are generally purchased in pairs and are recommended for placing on drive wheels to provide traction on snow and ice-covered roads.
 There are a variety of types of snow chains for various types of tires.
-Understand that by using snow chains you will not be able to reach speeds over 30-miles per hour.
+Understand that by using snow chains you will not be able to reach speeds over 30 miles per hour.
 Also, snow chains reduce fuel efficiency of the vehicle but they do provide better traction against the winter elements.
 Before rushing off to buy a set of snow chains, check with your local laws regarding the use of snow chains.
 Not all areas allow them.

 As previously stated, driving on snow and ice is dangerous even if a driver prepares their tires for better traction.
 A good rule of thumb is if you don't have to get out in it, then don't.
 Staying home is the best option but for those that have no other choice, preparing your tires to provide more traction will get you a better safety advantage than tires that aren't prepared for driving in snow and ice.